mehulagg/gitlab_test/doc/user/project/clusters/add_remove_clusters.md

 ![rbac](img/rbac_v13_1.png)

+NOTE: **Note:**
-NOTE: **Note**: Disabling RBAC means that any application running in the cluster, or user who can authenticate to the cluster, has full API access.
+Disabling RBAC means that any application running in the cluster, or user who can authenticate to the cluster, has full API access.
 This is a [security concern](index.md#security-implications), and may not be desirable.